Case Study – Supporting Curriculum Change For Sustainability

 How is TASK™ being deployed in the Program?

-At Kedge, TASK™ is offered at the start of the program and integrated into an Environmental Sustainability module, in order to get a baseline “snapshot” of student knowledge.
+- TASK™ is administered at the beginning, as part of an Environmental Sustainability module, to establish a baseline snapshot of students’ sustainability knowledge.

 Inspiring curricular change